Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Foundations

-\textbf{Remark:} We mention that much of the physical content and interpretations in the present work comes from the study of the lowest spherical harmonic coefficients in the leading terms of the far-field expansions of the Weyl and Maxwell tensors.
+\begin{remark} We mention that much of the physical content and interpretations in the present work comes from the study of the lowest spherical harmonic coefficients in the leading terms of the far-field expansions of the Weyl and Maxwell tensors. \end{remark}

 The NP version of the vacuum (or Einstein--Maxwell) equations consists of three sets (or four sets) of nonlinear first-order coupled partial differential equations for the variables: the tetrad components, the spin coefficients, the Weyl tensor (and Maxwell field when present).
 Though there is no hope that they can be solved in any general sense, many exact solutions have been found from them.
 Of far more importance, large classes of asymptotic solutions and perturbation solutions can be found.
 Our interest lies in the asymptotic behavior of the asymptotically-flat solutions.
 Though there are some subtle issues, integration in this class is not difficult~\cite{NPF, NUT}.
-With no explanation of the integration process, except to mention that we use the Bondi coordinate and tetrad system of Equations~(\ref{Tet2}), (\ref{Tet4}), and~(\ref{Tet6}) and asymptotic flatness, we simply give the final results.
+With no explanation of the integration process, except to mention that we use the Bondi coordinate and tetrad system of Eqs.~(\ref{Tet2}), (\ref{Tet4}), and~(\ref{Tet6}) and asymptotic flatness ($\psi_{0}\sim O(r^{-5})$ and certain uniform smoothness conditions on sideways derivatives), we simply give the final results.

 First, the radial behavior is described.
 The quantities with a zero superscript, e.g., $\sigma^{0}$, $\psi_{2}^{0}$, \ldots, are `\textit{functions of integration}', i.e., functions only of ($u_{\mathrm{B}}, \zeta, \overline{\zeta}$).